GeoscienceAustralia/sira/docs/source/ch03_simsetup.rst

 It contains seven required worksheets, each representing modules that define different aspect of the infrastructure model.
 The names of the worksheets are fixed.
 The Excel file must be converted to JSON format before it can be ingested by SIRA.
-There are scripts provided in the 'scripts' directory for this purpose.
+The required script is available in the 'sira/tools' directory for this purpose `convert_excel_files_to_json.py`_.

 The format and function of the worksheets (i.e. model definition modules) are described in the following subsections: